Current Market Prices

 Bitcoin (BTC or ₿) is a cryptocurrency and a digital payment system invented by an unknown programmer, or a group of programmers, under the name Satoshi Nakamoto.
 It was released as open-source software in 2009.
 The system is peer-to-peer, and transactions take place between users directly, without an intermediary.
 These transactions are verified by network nodes and recorded in a public distributed ledger called a blockchain.
 Since the system works without a central repository or single administrator, bitcoin is called the first decentralized digital currency.

 Ethereum is a decentralized, open-source blockchain with smart contract functionality.
 Ether (ETH or Ξ) is the native cryptocurrency of the platform.
 Among cryptocurrencies, Ether is second only to Bitcoin in market capitalization.
 Ethereum was conceived in 2013 by programmer Vitalik Buterin.
 In 2014, development work commenced and was crowdfunded.
 The network went live on July 30, 2015.
+In September 2022, Ethereum's blockchain converted to Proof-of-Stake validation.

 Ripple (XRP) was founded in 2012 by Jed McCaleb and Chris Larsen.
 Compared to other cryptocurrencies, Ripple takes much less energy and time to confirm transactions.